opensearch-project/documentation-website/_tuning-your-cluster/opensearch-benchmark/getting-started.md

 - [Python](https://www.python.org/) 3.8 or newer (with pip).
 - [Git](https://git-scm.com/) 1.9 or newer.

-If you plan to provision OpenSearch nodes using OpenSearch Benchmark, then you must also configure some [important settings]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/#important-settings) on your host, such as increasing the maximum memory map count and installing an appropriate JDK version.
+If you do plan to provision OpenSearch nodes with OpenSearch Benchmark, then you must also configure some [important settings]({{site.url}}{{site.baseurl}}/install-and-configure/install-opensearch/index/#important-settings) on the host, such as increasing the maximum memory map count and installing an appropriate JDK version.

 We recommend using [pyenv](https://github.com/pyenv/pyenv), an open source tool for managing Python versions.
 Pyenv uses shim executables that allow you to use any available version of Python.
 See the official [installation](https://github.com/pyenv/pyenv#installation) documentation for more information.
 {: .tip}